 Spring and Fall season goals for Victoria's Secret were set below prior year actual results to provide meaningful performance incentives during a time of continued operating income pressure.
 Performance-based incentive compensation paid to our NEOs did not include any payout based on Victoria Secret's performance.
 Spring season goals for Bath & Body Works were set slightly below prior year actual results to account for the expected impact of China tariffs and investments in sourcing and logistics.
 To earn threshold payout, performance goals average approximately 50% to 90% of target.
-To earn maximum payout, performance goals average approximately 115% to 155% of target.
-Performance below threshold results in no payout.
+To earn maximum payout, performance goals average approximately 50% to 90% of target in no payout.
 Performance between threshold and target and target and maximum is interpolated to determine payout percentage beginning at 20% at threshold up to 200% at maximum.